Medium-Term Management Plan

 We have positioned “achieving ROE (Return on Equity) of 12%” as a key management targets in the new medium-term management plan and aim to create return which exceeds capital costs.

-As a part of the target, we have clear articulated our intent to execute agile acquisition of treasury shares and we plan to acquire treasury shares of up to 5 billion yen/3.3 million shares during the period from June 7 to December 31, 2025.
+As a part of the target, we have clear articulated our intent to execute agile acquisition of treasury shares and we plan to acquire treasury shares of up to 5 billion yen/3.3 million shares during the period from June 8 to December 31, 2026.
 This is expected to contribute to the improvement of Earnings Per Share (EPS) and ROE.
-In addition, cancellation of 7.31 million of treasury shares was completed on June 30, 2025.

 We will continue to balance growth investments and returns to shareholders, while steadily improving capital efficiency and enhancing long-term corporate value.